softindex/datakernel/examples/getting-started/README.md

 $ mvn exec:java@HelloWorld
 ```

-Alternatively you can simply open your favorite IDE and clone DataKernel project.
+Alternatively you can simply open your favorite IDE, clone DataKernel and import Maven projects.
 Then open:
 ```
 datakernel
 └── examples